aryanghbd/Lex-Yacc-Arithmetic-Parser-Interpreter/Readme.md

-A basic arithmetic parser built while studying ELEC50010 Instruction Set Architectures and Compilers.
+A basic arithmetic parser with line by line execution built while studying ELEC50010 Instruction Set Architectures and Compilers.

 The 'calculator' supports the following operations [+, -, *, ^, /, %] corresponding to binary addition, subtraction, multiplication, exponentiation, division and modulo.